ethangraham2001/linux/Documentation/dev-tools/kfuzztest.rst

   its own type's alignment.

 - Padding and Poisoning: The space between the end of one region's data and the beginning of the next must be sufficient for padding.
-KFuzzTest poisons this unused padding with KASAN, allowing for precise detection of out-of-bounds memory accesses between adjacent buffers.
+In KASAN builds, KFuzzTest poisons this unused padding, allowing for precise detection of out-of-bounds memory accesses between adjacent buffers.
 This padding should be at least ``KFUZZTEST_POISON_SIZE`` bytes as defined in `include/linux/kfuzztest.h``.